Contents

 Taarab is the typical coastal music in East Africa, including Tanzania and Kenya.

-The Taarab music is a fusion of Indian, Arabic, and African melodies to create a unique rhythm.
+Taarab music is a fusion of Indian, Arabic, and African melodies that creates a unique rhythm.

-You can visit some monthly concerts like Full Moon in parts of Zanzibar.
+You can attend monthly concerts, such as Full Moon, in parts of Zanzibar.

-Hotels or restaurants organize this kind of music to entertain their clients.
+Hotels and restaurants use this type of music to entertain their guests.

 9. Visit the Bagamoyo Arts and Crafts Market

-Bagamoyo is a very vibrant town on the coast of Tanzania.
+Bagamoyo is a vibrant town on Tanzania’s coast.
 Bagomoyo is very close to Zanzibar and Dar es Salaam.

 Bagamoyo is rich in culture and history.
 The old building includes Caravan Serai, Kaole ruins, and Bagamoyo stone town.